Keyboard shortcuts

 • (C-WORD-ORDER) for word order consistency.

-Development of a secure application must follow the naming conventions outlined in the Rust API Guidelines.
+Development of a secure application MUST follow the naming conventions outlined in the rust-guidelines.